History Files

 c.2750? - 2550 BC

-Shortly after the end of the reign of Etana of Kish, Meskiaggasher founded a rival dynasty at Erech (Uruk), far to the south of Kish, which dominated Sumer.
-In this period, the city's rulers gradually grew in importance, and increasingly sought luxury materials to express their power.
+Shortly after the end of the reign of Etana of 'First Dynasty' Kish, Meskiaggasher of Uruk founded a rival 'First Dynasty' in Uruk, far to the south of Kish.
+His dynasty quickly came to be the dominant force in the region.
+Its members gradually grew in importance, and increasingly sought luxury materials to express their power.
 These goods, often from abroad, were acquired either by trade or conquest.

 Meskiaggasher / Mec-ki-aj-gacer